-RADICALISATION: KCSIE define radicalisation as 'the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups'.
-Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.'
+RADICALISATION: KCSIE define radicalisation as 'the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.'
+Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to:

+- 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or intentionally create a permissive environment for others to achieve the results in (1) or (2).
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways and settings.
-Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
+Specific background factors may contribute to vulnerability which are often combined with pressive in the pressive of the pressive of the pressive intentional settings.

+specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The Internet and the use of social media in particular has become a major factor in the radicalisation of young people.